 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will vary depending on what furnace you have, but typically:

-At R & M Climate Control Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At R & M Climate Control Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 865-229-6176 or schedule an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.